edion-org/edion-org.github.io/index.md

 ### Incentivization
 Although both student and educator accounts earn the Edion token for task completion, the tasks linked to educator accounts pay much more than any student account task.
 Additionally, only educator accounts that have passed a threshold for task completion have access to a native fiat bridge, enabling them to withdraw their funds directly to their bank account.

-Student accounts may withdraw their funds to an exchange that supports the Edion token or spend directly on in-game avatar customization.
+Student accounts may withdraw their funds to an exchange that supports the Edion token, or spend directly on in-game avatar customization.

 ### Decentralized autonomous organization (DAO)
 Edion runs as a multilevel decentralized autonomous organization based on proof of personhood (PoP).
 Every account that has passed verification via Civic gains a single vote usable for voting on proposals to the protocols.